About 8 in 10 American voters say the Trump-Biden debate did not influence their choice.

 Trump thinks he knows Putin

 As the debate progressed, Biden became more strident in his statements, in particular regarding Russian aggression against Ukraine.
 Trump traditionally said: if he were president, Putin would not have attacked Ukraine.
-Only when moderator Dana Bash repeated the original question twice whether the ex-president considered Putin’s “peaceful terms” acceptable did he, shaking his head slightly, admit: “No.”
+It was only when moderator Dana Bash repeated the initial question twice whether the ex-president thought Putin's "peace terms" were acceptable that he admitted, shaking his head slightly, "No."

 However, he said that nothing other than the situation with Afghanistan prompted the Russian dictator to realize his “dream” and invade Ukraine.